about

 Interdisciplinary collaboration and community building are at the core of Micah’s music-making.
 She is curious about the most effective ways to disrupt the stasis and comfort of the modern concert hall; and how artists across disciplines, community organizers, and researchers can most effectively collaborate.

-An avid performer of chamber music as both conductor and a singer, Micah has appeared at the 92nd Street Y, with Chamber Music Northwest, Philharmonic Society of Orange County, Friends of Music Concerts Inc., Phoenix Chamber Music Society, the Collaborative Arts Institute of Chicago.
+An avid performer of chamber music as both conductor and a singer, Micah has appeared at the 92nd Street Y, with Chamber Music Northwest, Philharmonic Society of Orange County, Friends of Music Concerts Inc., Phoenix Chamber Music Society, and the Collaborative Arts Institute of Chicago (now Art Song Chicago).